-Game of Thrones is coming back this Spring !
-Now, that we know the official return date of season five to HBO, let's get to know the man behind the drama of Westeros, legendary author George R. R. Martin.
+Game of Thrones is back !
+While we wait for the premiere, let's get to know the man behind the drama of Westeros, legendary author George R. R. Martin.
 Read on for 27 awesome facts that will make you even more enchanted with Mr. Martin, even though he's killed off all your favorite characters.
 Sad.

 - George let D.B.
 Weiss and David Benioff adapt the books after they correctly guessed "Who is Jon Snow's mother? "